Housing options and homelessness privacy notice

 - Identifiers, such as account numbers, NHS number

-The Council undertakes an official Rough Sleeper Count on an annual basis to assess the number of Rough Sleepers within the borough.
+The Council undertakes an official Rough Sleeper Count on an annual basis as required by Government to assess the number of Rough Sleepers across North Northamptonshire.
 During the Rough Sleeper Count we will ask for the following categories of data, although individuals are not obliged to provide them and are given on a voluntary basis:

 - Date of Birth